andreashuber69/eslint-config/README.md

 ## Configuration

-The whole linting process is configured by the file *eslint.config.mjs* located in the root folder of your project.
+The whole linting process is configured by the file *eslint.config.ts* located in the root folder of your project.
 The sections below show examples that you can adapt.
 For a list of rules provided by this package as well as a rationale for their default configuration, please see [index.ts](https://github.com/andreashuber69/eslint-config/blob/master/src/index.ts).
 If you want to see the effect of